 Have you ever wanted to pet an alligator or a python?
 Even if your answer is no, Claws 'N' Paws Wild Animal Park in Lake Ariel (re-opening in the spring after its winter hiatus) offers many other opportunities for up-close encounters with many of its animals.
 You can pet deer, lamb and goats; see two different animal shows, mingle with African tortoises, and feed chunks of apple to its resident lory parrots.

-You’ll want to spend an entire day at Penn's Cave & Wildlife Park in Centre Hall to see not only breathtaking limestone formations in the underground caverns, but a wide variety of animals in the wildlife park.
+Celebrate Penn's Cave & Wildlife Park13th anniversary with views of breathtaking limestone formations in the underground caverns, and a wide variety of animals in the wildlife park.
 The 90-minute Farm-Nature-Wildlife guided tour will take you in an open-air bus or tractor tram through the grazing pastures, mountain trails, and forestland of the 1,600-acre Penn’s Cave property where you have a good chance of spying bears, wolves, elk, deer, bobcats, bison, longhorn cattle, mustangs, and bighorn sheep.

 Bonus: Prospector Pete’s Miners Maze features a 4,800 square foot labyrinth with loads of twists and turns.